Get free heat pump quotes

 All of these considerations will help them work out how much heat is regularly lost from your home.
 The more heat that’s lost, the bigger the heat pump you’ll need.

-To reduce your heat losses and make your home more suitable for a heat pump, the engineer may recommend you get better insulation, bigger radiators, or underfloor heating.
+To reduce heat losses and make your home more suitable for a heat pump, the engineer may recommend getting better insulation, bigger radiators, or underfloor heating.
 They may be able to carry out these improvements for you while installing the heat pump.

 Fortunately, many radiators in UK homes are already larger than they need to be for gas heating, which may be perfect for your new heat pump.
 Generally, most homes will need to replace around one-third of their radiators before installing a heat pump.